rememberSoftwares/yacana/docs/README.md

 ![image](https://github.com/user-attachments/assets/f3c45d0e-efca-4853-8237-3e56d90e1747)

-As mentioned previously, the currently released version of Yacana has only been tested on Ollama.
-This will be sorted out in the next few weeks.
-To work with Yacana you'll need an Ollama server.
+The current release of Yacana was made to work with Ollama.
+We will extend supports to all other major inference servers in the next update.
+The first step is to install Ollama.
+It will be used to serve AI models with an HTTP API.
 If your computer is performant enough you can use it to run LLMs directly on your machine.
 Ollama is a great inference server and the most simple to install.

-Click [here](https://ollama.com/download) to get the latest release.
+Click [here](https://ollama.com/download) to install the latest release.

 Ollama is:
 * Compatible with all operating systems Windows/Max/Linux ;
 * Installed in seconds using one command ;